ari-landry7/Jenjak/README.md

 Includes a simple flexbox example

 ## Navbar
-Includes a navigation bar ecample with hoverable tabs and an active page indicator
+Includes a navigation bar example with hoverable tabs and an active page indicator